campfireunion/docs/docs/2023.2/studio/how-tos.md

 [[> Sets / AI Set Creator]]

 ## Props
-Dress your environment with everything you need.
+Dress your set with everything you need.

 [[> Props / How to add props to a set]]